 There are two types of ocean currents based on their temperature: warm water currents and cold water currents.
-This is pretty straightforward – when the temperature of water in the current is higher than the temperature of the water that's surrounding it, we speak of warm water currents.
+This is pretty straightforward – when the temperature of water in the current is higher than the temperature of the water surrounding it, we speak of warm water currents.
 These currents flow from the equator towards higher latitudes (e.g., Gulf Stream, North Atlantic Current, Norwegian).
-And, accordingly, when the temperature of currents water is lower than the Ocean's surrounding, it is a cold water current.
-Those flow from higher latitudes towards the equator (e.g., Humboldt, Kamchatka, Oyashiyo).
+And, accordingly, when the temperature of current’s water is lower than that of the surrounding ocean’s, we speak of a cold water current.
+Those flow from higher latitudes towards the equator (e.g., Humboldt, Kamchatka, Oyashio).

-Surface water currents – surface currents are movements of water that take place on the uppermost layer of the ocean - this makes up about 10 percent of the ocean's water.
-This water is primarily affected by the wind and tends to develop rotational patterns due to the Coriolis force and are heavily influenced by seasonal patterns.
+- Surface water currents – surface currents are movements of water that take place on the uppermost layer of the ocean - this makes up about 10 percent of the ocean's water.
+Surface waters are primarily affected by the wind and tend to develop rotational patterns due to the Coriolis force.
+They are heavily influenced by seasonal patterns.

-Deep water currents – deep water currents are water movement patterns that take place more than 400 meters below sea level.
+- Deep water currents – deep water currents are water movement patterns that take place more than 400 meters below sea level.
 These currents and influenced by both temperature changes and water density.
-Cooler water in cold regions, such as the north Atlantic ocean lose heat from the water rapidly to the atmosphere and begins to freeze.
-When the water freezes it forms sea ice and salt is left behind, this causes the surrounding seawater to become saltier and denser.
-When warm waters flow into this area of water, the colder dense water sinks to the bottom while warmer waters, that have a lower density float to the top.
+Cooler water in cold regions, such as the north Atlantic Ocean, lose heat from the water rapidly to the atmosphere, and then begins to freeze.
+When the water freezes, it forms sea ice, and salt is left behind, causing the surrounding seawater to become saltier and denser.
+When warm waters flow into this area of water, the colder dense water sinks to the bottom while warmer waters that have a lower density float to the top.
 This sinking and rising of water are what causes deep water currents.
 When dense colder water sinks, the warmer water rushes in to take its place and in turn cools and sinks, creating a continuous cycle.
-This process is called Thermohaline - thermo for temperature and haline - salinity.
+This process is called thermohaline circulation - thermo for temperature and haline - salinity.

 What causes ocean currents

-Many factors produce ocean currents.
-These are winds, water density, tides caused by gravity from the Sun and Moon, and the Earth rotation.
+Many factors contribute towards formation of ocean currents.
+These are: winds, water density, tides caused by gravity from the Sun and Moon, and the Earth’s rotation.
 Below is a list of these factors and how they affect ocean currents.

 Surface currents are generated mostly by wind, their patterns are dictated by the directions of the winds.
 Surface wind-driven currents create upwelling currents in conjunction with landforms, creating deep water currents.

-Differences in density of water masses causes by temperature
+Differences in density of water masses caused by temperature

 Temperature and density share an inverse relationship.
 As the temperature increases, the space between water molecules increases, which creates a decrease in density.
 As the temperature of the water decreases, the space between the water molecules decreases and the density increases.
 Cold, high-density water sinks to the bottom, and warm low-density water floats to the top.
 This creates a cycle.

 Ocean currents play an important role.
-If it weren't for the ocean currents, the earth would be a very different place.
+If it wasn’t for the ocean currents; the earth would be a very different place.
 Because the Sun's energy doesn't cover the Earth's surface evenly, ocean currents play a crucial role in redistributing heat across the globe.
-Covering 70% of the Earth's surface, you can see why this is important.
+Because the waters make up 70% of the Earth's surface, you can see why this is important.
 Currents from warmer area flow into cooler regions warming them up and vice versa.
 This creates a more even temperature across the globe, which in turn makes more regions habitable and brings life along for the ride.
 Warm water currents also tend to be accompanied by rain, vital to the survival of life on land.

 Ocean currents also carry a variety of organisms and nutrients with them.
 This is possible by up- and downwelling of the currents.

-Upwelling – most of the ocean's organic matter is in its depths or on the seafloor.
+- Upwelling – most of the ocean's organic matter is in its depths or on the seafloor.
 This causes an issue because the vast majority of sea life is concentrated near the sunlit areas at the surface.
-When currents up-well or flow up to the surface the currents bring vital nutrients with them.
-Plankton amongst other things ride these currents up to the surface and are then eaten by more massive creatures.
+When currents up-well or flow up to the surface, the currents bring vital nutrients with them.
+Plankton amongst other things ride these currents up to the surface and are then eaten by other creatures.

 How do currents affect the climate?